MyNorthland

 Tony Kern, Assistant Professor of Biology

-Winter term 2006; to design and develop a new course using the “cutting-edge tools of molecular biology to answer questions related to the conservation of endangered or threatened species”
+Winter Term 2006; to design and develop a new course using the “cutting-edge tools of molecular biology to answer questions related to the conservation of endangered or threatened species”

 Dorothy Lagerroos, Professor of Environmental Studies and Government